Nymphaea nouchali var. caerulea: Legal issues

+United States

+While Nymphaea caerulea is not a federally controlled substance in the United States according to the Drug Enforcement Administration (DEA) and is therefore legal to sell in most states, it is explicitly prohibited for use by all members of the United States Armed Forces.
+The plant is included on the Department of Defense Prohibited Dietary Supplement Ingredients List, and its use is a violation of the Uniform Code of Military Justice (UCMJ) and Army Regulations.
+U.S. military authorities have warned that blue lotus products are often laced with other substances like synthetic cannabinoids, which are illegal and can result in a positive urinalysis test.

+Other countries

-Nymphaea caerulea is illegal in Latvia since November 2009.
+Nymphaea caerulea has been illegal in Latvia since November 2009.
 It is a schedule 1 drug.
-Possession of quantities up to 1 gram are fined up to 280 euros, for second offences within a year period criminal charges are applied.
+Possession of up to 1 gram are fined up to 280 euros; for second offences within a year period, criminal charges are applied.
 Possession of larger quantities can be punished by up to 15 years in prison.
 The plant was banned in Poland in March 2009.
 Possession and distribution lead to a criminal charge.
-N. caerulea is illegal in Russia since April 2009 along with related products such as Salvia divinorum, Argyreia nervosa and others.
+N. caerulea has been illegal in Russia since April 2009, along with related products such as Salvia divinorum, Argyreia nervosa, and others.